-How do people manage to travel the world so often?
-Thats a question we constantly hear and see across social media.
-At the end of the day, the main way the vast majority of people can afford it is support from savings, accumulated with the help of some simple money saving tips.
+Do you want to quit your job and travel the world?
+A question we are often asked is “how can you afford to travel the world without working?”
+At the end of the day, the main way the vast majority of people can afford it, is with support from savings.
+However to create those savings, we need some handy money saving tips to help build the travel fund.
 To help all of you guys take the same leap we did, here are some of our best money saving tips for your next round the world adventure!

 Without a doubt, the biggest motivation draining, bubble bursting, reality-checking part of any big adventure has got to be the financial requirement.
 As the saying goes, (and I’m sure you will all agree)